100%

 It all began with a one-pager that aligned the entire team around the game's core pillars and clarified what we needed to prioritize moving forward.

-Then I explore ideas that could work in the game.
+Then I explored ideas that could make the game more fun.
 Here's the main three I found.

 The Death Throw Mechanic

 So I created the Death Throw mechanic.
 Here's how it works, when a player dies, his characters goes in the foreground of the level and starts throwing trash at the surviving players.
-The loser's can then influence the fate of this round or simply take revenge on their killer!
+The loser's can then influence the fate of this round or simply destroy the level for everyone, mouahahaha!

 Explanation of Death Throw